Adding a TLS Listener

 Security Policy

 Specifies the security policy you can use if you select TLS as the frontend protocol.
-For more information, see TLS Security Policy.
+For more information, see Configuring TLS Security Policies for Encrypted Communication.

 Specifies the length of time for a connection to keep alive, in seconds.
 If no request is received within this period, the load balancer closes the connection and establishes a new one with the client when the next request arrives.